DefinitivTim/cozywoods/README.md

 ## 📦 Installation

 1. Download the latest version from [CurseForge / Modrinth / GitHub Releases](#)
-2. Install [Prism Launcher](https://prismlauncher.org/) or your launcher of choice
+2. Install Modrinth/CurseForge/Prism/AT-Launcher or your launcher of choice
 3. Import the `.mrpack` or `.zip` file
 4. Launch with **Minecraft 1.21.1 + NeoForge**